moorepants/dissertation/davisbicycle.rst

    plot of steer torque and steer angle from experimental measurements.
 The units for the steering force are in kilograms and I'm not completely sure what was being measured.
-My poor understanding is limited by the light translations I got help with.
+My poor understanding is limited by the light translations with which I got help.
 [Fu1965]_
    Measures steering torque in steady turns but the resulting data is not published in this paper.
 He refers to it as future work in the review